hartwigmedical/hmftools/serve/README.md

 TML_OF_AT_MOST_X | TML should be <= X
 HAS_HLA_A_TYPE_X | Patient should have at least one HLA allele of type X

-SERVE configures every trial to A-level evidence with responsive direction.
+SERVE configures every trial to B-level evidence with `RESPONSIVE` direction in case the rule is involved in inclusion, and `NO_BENEFIT` in case the rule is used for exclusion.
 The filtering is predominantly configurable rather than fixed in SERVE.
 The following filters can be configured in ACTIN:

 Filter  | Description
 ---|---